-The Best Cheap Car Insurance in Washington for 2021
+The Cheapest Car Insurance in Washington for 2022

 Liability car insurance is the most economical car insurance option available, but it only covers the other driver's costs if you're at fault in an accident.
 Covering your own expenses requires comprehensive and collision coverage.